cuijiyao01/docker-k8s-training/kubernetes/exercise_09_helm.md

 `helm init --tiller-namespace <your-namespace>`

-Verify your installation by running `helm list --tiller-namespace <your-namespace>`.
-You should also check, if a tiller pod is running in your namespace.
+Verify your installation by running `helm version --tiller-connection-timeout=5 --tiller-namespace <your-namespace>`.
+The command should return a version for the client as well as the server.
+In case the server does not respond properly, you can check, if the `tiller`pod is already up and running.

 Hint: If you are getting tired of typing in your tiller namespace for every command, you can set an environment variable `TILLER_NAMESPACE` with your tiller server's namespace as value.
 However for sake of completeness the following code samples will continue to use the `--tiller-namespace` flag where required.